Editorial style

 STATES

-Lowercase state when used as an adjective or common noun:
+Lowercase state when used as an adjective or common noun. a state map, the state economy

-• The State of California provides about 14 percent of Berkeley’s annual budget.
+Capitalize state when writing about the state government.
+The State of California provides about 14 percent of Berkeley’s annual budget.

 TITLES AND HEADINGS

-In titles and headings, capitalize all major words in hyphenated compounds unless they are preceded by a prefix or follow a musical key symbol:
+Capitalize all major words in hyphenated compounds unless they are preceded by a prefix or musical note.
+Long-Range Development Plan, Pre-collegiate Academy, E-flat Concerto

 PLURALS FOLLOWING PROPER NAMES